Sweden men's national football team: 2020s

-Sweden stepped up in the second half.
-Emil Forsberg scored a penalty after Alexander Isak was taken down in the box.
-Then Isak himself scored 2–0 after a long goalkick by Robin Olsen.
-The win meant that Sweden went top of the group, two points ahead of Spain with two matches remaining.

-On 11 November, Sweden suffered a shocking 2–0 loss away against Georgia.
-Ranked 93rd in the world at the time, Georgia is the lowest ranked team that has ever defeated Sweden.
-On 14 November, Sweden played the return fixture against Spain in Seville.
+On 11 November, Sweden suffered a shock 2–0 loss against Georgia, the lowest ranked team to have ever defeated Sweden.
+On 14 November, Sweden played the return fixture against Spain in Seville where they have to win.
 Despite creating the best chances to score, Sweden lost the match 1–0 after Álvaro Morata scored on a rebound in the 86th minute.
 This meant that Sweden finished second place in the group, and entered the play-off round as one of six seeded teams in late March 2022.

-On 24 March, Sweden played against Czech Republic in the play-off semi final in Solna.
+On 24 March, Sweden played against Czech Republic in the play-off semi-final in Solna.
 The game was scoreless after 90 minutes and went into extra time, where Robin Quaison scored the winning goal.
 On 29 March, Sweden lost 2–0 to Poland at the Stadion Śląski due to goals from Robert Lewandowski and Piotr Zieliński and thus failed to qualify for the World Cup.

-2022–23 UEFA Nations League

-Sweden competed in League B against Norway, Serbia and Slovenia.
-Their campaign started promosing with a 2–0 away win against Slovenia.
-However, after that Sweden suffered four straight losses before only managing a draw at home to Slovenia.
-This meant that Sweden finished last in the group and will be relegated to League C for the 2024–25 UEFA Nations League.
+Sweden competed in League B of the Nations League against Norway, Serbia, and Slovenia.
+Their campaign started in a promising way with a 2–0 away win against Slovenia.
+However, they subsequently suffered four straight losses before only managing a draw at home to Slovenia.
+This meant that Sweden suffered back-to-back relegations as finished last in their group and were relegated to League C for the 2024–25 UEFA Nations League.

+Their terrible Nations League form meant that Sweden realistically must qualify directly for UEFA Euro 2024 by finishing in the top two.
+They were drawn in Group F with Belgium, Austria, Azerbaijan, and Estonia for UEFA Euro 2024 qualifying.
+However, Sweden performed poorly throughout their qualifying campaign – notably suffering a shocking 3–0 loss to Azerbaijan.
+Furthermore, one draw and a loss against Belgium and two losses to Austria severely damaged their chances of qualification, leading to Sweden failing to qualify for Euro 2024 after Austria beat Azerbaijan 1–0 in Baku, marking their first failure to qualify for the European Championship since 1996.
+As a result, Janne Andersson announced he would resign as Sweden's head coach, doing so after the final match against Estonia.

+On 26 February 2024, the Swedish FA announced that former Danish player Jon Dahl Tomasson has been appointed as manager of the Sweden national team, effective from 1 March 2024.
+Tomasson's contract includes the 2026 FIFA World Cup qualification and will be extended if Sweden qualifies for the World Cup.
+Tomasson is Sweden's first foreign manager since George Raynor who led Sweden in the 1950 and 1958 World Cups.

+Tomasson led Sweden to victory in Group 1 of the 2024–25 UEFA Nations League C. However, after taking only 1 point in four matches in the 2026 FIFA World Cup Qualifying, Tomasson was sacked by the Swedish FA on 14 October 2025, following a 1–0 home defeat to Kosovo.
+This marked the first time that a manager for Sweden had been sacked.
+On 20 October, Graham Potter was appointed as Tomasson's replacement.